Swoon-Worthy Valentine's Day Takeout and Delivery From DC-Area Restaurants

 Georgetown and Chinatown locations

 Want to score points with your special someone by ordering a cute and casual Valentine’s Day lunch or dinner?
-Veggie-centric taqueria Chaia is offering pink tortillas for the holiday (using beet juice, natch).
+Veggie-centric taqueria Chaia is offering pink tortillas for the holiday (using natural beet root powder, of course).
 Extra points if you send it delivery to your Valentine’s office or home desk.
 Available Feb.
 14.

 Chiko